gustavowebjs/gustavowebjs/README.md

 - 🔭 I’m currently working as **Software Enginner** at Startec

-- 🌱 I’m currently reading about **modern Architecrures in Front-End**
+- 🌱 I’m currently reading about **modern architectures in Front-End**

 - 📊 Author of Rampp CRM https://web.rampp.com.br/